Sengorius/docker-proxy-stack/readme.md

 Although the Docker-Proxy-Stack is fully functional, there is a lot of potential for further development.

 - documentation
+  - add the correct container registry in the `.env` code snippet
   - try all steps on a fresh system and verify the instructions
   - add screenshots
 - DockerExec